 Computational Medicine Program

-The Computational Medicine Core was created to support innovative biomedical research programs at Johns Hopkins University.
+The Computational Medicine Program was created to support innovative biomedical research programs at Johns Hopkins University.
 It offers services and consulting for investigators interested in mathematical modeling of complex biological systems in health and disease.
 Models may be used to achieve quantitative understanding of and to generate hypotheses about disease mechanisms and treatments that can then be tested in the laboratory and/or clinic.

 Our goal is to serve as a scientific resource for investigators where bioengineers, computer scientists, and physicists will help physicians and basic scientists develop computational models.
 We can provide consulting on: selecting the class of models that are most appropriate given the data and scientific questions at hand; guidance on how to formulate and test models; advice on implementation of computational models using different programming languages and environments, hardware considerations, and data visualization methods.